What we do

 How we approach it

 - Cryptography you can audit.
-We use the algorithms specified by C2PA (Ed25519, ES256) and the NIST PQC selections (ML-DSA / Dilithium).
+We use ES256 from the algorithms specified by C2PA, with additive assertions from the NIST PQC selections (ML-DSA / Dilithium).
 The math is published.
 The choices are documented in Security.

 - Documented over polished.
 We publish sub-processors, data flow, and incident history.
 We do not display certification badges we have not earned.